 Mix the quark, Philadelphia lightest, Natvia Icing Mix, lemon zest and food colouring.
 Leave in the fridge to set a bit and then place on top of the cakes just before serving, after the cakes have cooled down.
 Enjoy!

-You could make these cakes without a sweetener, just add 2 chopped up tinned pears (in natural juice) instead of the Natvia Baking Pack.
+You could make these cakes without a sweetener, just add 2 chopped up tinned pears (in natural juice) instead.